qmeng222/Auto-Dealer-Management-System/README.md

 ---

-## Docker commands:

-Start project with the following commands in terminal while in the project-beta directory:

-- docker volume create beta-data
-- docker-compose build
-- docker-compose up

----

 ## Inventory

 Inventory has all the data of cars that are available to be sold under their Automobile model.